Sreejith-nair511/Python_lair_of_codes/README.md

 this will also be your guide in accesing these code

-code1:Student name,id and marks program
+code 1:Student name,id and marks program

-code2:program to find out if citizen is senior or not
+code 2:program to find out if citizen is senior or not

-code3:program to bacup a zip file
+code 3:program to bacup a zip file

-code4:defining a parameter based DivExp programm
+code 4:defining a parameter based DivExp programm

-code5:using statistics module in python to find mean,variance and etc
+code 5:using statistics module in python to find mean,variance and etc

-code6:multi variable console command usage in python
+code 6:multi variable console command usage in python

 code 7:programm for factorial math function